sean01zhang/naesna/content/posts/git-good.md

 ## Navigating to Common Repos

 At work, I usually frequent 2-3 repos.
 I usually store my `git` repos in `~/documents/git` or `~/git`, so this is not *necessarily required*.
-However, this alias has found itself more than just a shortcut to doing a quick `cd` from my home dir.
+However, this alias has found itself more uses than just a shortcut to doing a quick `cd` from my home dir.

 For example,
 - I use it a lot to backtrack to the root of the repository.